akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 **“A goose will lead where kings cannot.”**

 To some, this sounded like foolish village talk.
-Yet in the reign of King Henry the first, not long after the Norman conquest of England, there lived a young woman who proved the saying strangely true.
+Yet in the reign of King Henry the first of England, not long after the Norman conquest, there lived a young woman who proved the saying strangely true.

 ---